Laverlin/Yet-Another-Sailing-App/README.md

 - press back button to add new lap, you can view laps statistic later.

 In **Race Timer** mode
-- UP button add one second to countdown timer
+- UP add one second to countdown timer
-- DOWN button subtract one second from countdown timer
+- DOWN subtract one second from countdown timer
-- BACK button round timer to nearest minute down
+- BACK round timer to nearest minute down
-- START button start/stop countdown
+- START start/stop countdown
 After countdown ends, app will automatically add one lap (if activity is recording) and will switch back to *Cruise* mode.
 To manually exit back to *Cruise* mode, press and hold UP button (over 2 sec.)

 In **Laps View** you can see data from last 20 laps.
 This data stores permanently, even if you close the app and start it again, laps data will be on place
-- UP button shows previous lap
+- UP shows previous lap
-- DOWN button scroll to next lap
+- DOWN scroll to next lap
-- BACK button offer you to clear all laps from permanent storage and drop lap counter to zero.
+- BACK offer you to clear all laps from permanent storage and drop lap counter to zero.

+======== 0.67 changes
+- fix set timer issue : it was need to reload app after countown time setup
+- auto switch to race timer after new countdown time setup

 ======== 0.66 changes
 - set main menu as a default view from start